robmurgai/AIonZ/README.md

 # AIonZ
-Playing with ML Models on IBM System Z
+Playing with ML Models on IBM System Z.

 ## Outline:
 1. Create an AI model on Z
 2. Run the model